uzyn/web3-loader/README.md

 A web3 provider is required when running `web3-loader`. [testrpc](https://github.com/ethereumjs/testrpc) is handy during development, while [geth](https://github.com/ethereum/go-ethereum) would be useful to test in actual Ethereum environment where blocks are not mined immediately after every actions.

+##### Sample code

+Sample dapp or starter kit can be found at [uzyn/ethereum-webpack-example-dapp](https://github.com/uzyn/ethereum-webpack-example-dapp).

 ## Installation

 ```bash